 Marsha Linehan provides a step-by-step guide to applying Opposite Action, an emotion regulation skill from her Skills Training Manual for Borderline Personality Disorder (Linehan, 1993).

 The House of DBT is a metaphor that is used to describe the stages of treatment in Dialectical Behavior Therapy (DBT).
 In this 18 minute video, Marsha Linehan, Ph.D., ABPP, the treatment developer of DBT speaks directly to clients about the stages of DBT and treatment.
-Customers will have the ability to view this streaming video from our website.
-Viewing access is unlimited, internet connection is required.

 This 3-hour video is a brief overview of Dialectical Behavior Therapy, led by DBT experts, Shari Manning, Ph.D. and Tony DuBose Psy.D.
 Participants of our two-day trainings are encouraged to view this DVD prior to attending training.

 In this 90 minute video, Suzanne Witterholt, MD and Shari Manning, Ph.D. discuss the role of the psychatrist/prescriber on the DBT team.

 In this four-volume series, you'll watch Dr. Linehan in unscripted role-play sessions.
 These sessions include the elements that need to be covered in the pre-treatment stage of DBT: orienting the client to treatment, introducing BPD diagnosis and biosocial theory, and getting a commitment to participate in treatment and decrease dysfunctional behaviors.